 - Flexible location and hours: This position will be based at Duke University.
 However, the Index Data and OLE teams will be distributed internationally so there is opportunity for flexible scheduling.
 Telecommuting opportunities are available for residents of: California, Florida, Georgia, Maryland, New York, South Carolina, Tennessee, Texas, Virginia, and Washington, DC.

-- Collaboration and innovation: You will be part of a team.
+- Collaboration and innovation: This is an open source project.
+You will be part of a team.
 The FOLIO team members may be distributed, we work CLOSELY across time zones, institutional boundaries, and disciplines.
-This means developers and functional experts collaborating.
+This means developers and functional experts collaborating, each with latitude to contribute your strengths and experience.
 We need YOUR input!

 - Working with the best: This project requires senior developers and they’ll be coming from all over the world.
 This will create a stimulating environment and a highly desired end product!